Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## The smart_speaker.py script

 The `smart_speaker.py` script is currently work in progress to implement the same functionality on a Raspberry Pi.
-There are currently quite a few steps to build `smart_speaker.py` on a Raspberry Pi and so this guide will be updated in the future.
-If you are confident enough to give it a go, please read the important notes in the section below and ensure that you have the `smart_speaker.py` script along with `apa102.py` and `alexa_led_pattern.py` scripts in the same folder together on your Pi.
+Please read the important notes in the section below and ensure that you have the `smart_speaker.py` script along with `apa102.py` and `alexa_led_pattern.py` scripts in the same folder together on your Pi.
 You will need to have a speaker and microphone attached to your Raspberry Pi.
 I used both a USB microphone and USB speaker.
 Ensure that these are setup correctly.
 You can test that the speaker and microphone are set up correctly as the default devices by using a software program such as Audacity.
 Audacity is buggy on startup but still works on a Raspberry Pi (see instructions in the important notes section below).

-## Prerequisites
+## Prerequisites - chat.py

 - You need to have a valid OpenAI API key.
 You can sign up for a free API key at https://beta.openai.com/.
 - You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `playsound, python-dotenv`.
 You can install these packages using `pip install openai gTTS pyaudio SpeechRecognition playsound python-dotenv` or use pipenv if you wish to contain a virtual environment.

+## Prerequisites - smart_speaker.py
+- You'll need to follow the instructions above, plus run the following on your Raspberry Pi terminal:

+1. `sudo apt update`

+2. `sudo apt install python3-gpiozero`

+- To run smart_speaker.py you will need a Raspberry Pi 4b (I'm using the 4GB model but 2GB should be enough), ReSpeaker 4-Mic Array for Raspberry Pi and USB speakers.

 ## Usage - applies to chat.py: